tagohd/mono/Concepts/Magic/List of Spells.md

 Except for [[Destroy Legendary Artifact]] and [[Reverse Fate]], all of these were copied directly from the Dungeons & Dragons Player's Handbook, 5th Edition.
 So, references to dice rolls, saving throws, etc. might not necessarily translate into MONO.

+Only spells that are actually possible are listed in the tables below.
+Theoretical spells are listed in their own table.

 # Cantrips
 These are spells that anyone can cast as they deal minimal damage to the veil between planes.
-Most people aren't even aware that they're magic.
+Maybe most people aren't even aware that they're magic.

 ```dataview
 TABLE WITHOUT ID link(file.link,spellName) AS "Name", spellSchool AS "Category", spellDescription AS "Description", spellComponents AS "Components", isForbidden AS "Forbidden?"